-Lessons can be learned from the published literature about the adaptation of word-processing software to the bihorizontal-direction environment, in general, and to the English-Hebrew environment, in particular.
+Lessons can be learned from the published literature about the adaptation of word-processing software to the bi-horizontal-direction environment, in general, and to the English-Hebrew environment, in particular.

-Becker's multi-lingual Xerox ViewPointTM system [Becker1987], Buchman and Berry's ffortidTM [Buchman1985], using ideas from Gonczarowski's htroff [Gonczarowski1980], Knuth and MacKay's $T_EX/X_ET$ [Knuth1987], Tayli and Al-Salamah's Intelligent Arabic Workstation [Tayli1990], Habusha and Berry's vi.iv [Habusha1990] all have the following properties in common despite that the first is a WYSIWYG word-processor, the next two are batch formatters, and the third is a full-screen editor, all for handling bi-horizontal-direction text.
+Becker's multi-lingual Xerox ViewPointTM system [Becker1987], Buchman and Berry's ffortidTM [Buchman1985], using ideas from Gonczarowski's htroff [Gonczarowski1980], Knuth and MacKay's T_EX/X_ET [Knuth1987], Tayli and Al-Salamah's Intelligent Arabic Workstation [Tayli1990], Habusha and Berry's vi.iv [Habusha1990] all have the following properties in common despite that the first is a WYSIWYG word-processor, the next two are batch formatters, and the third is a full-screen editor, all for handling bi-horizontal-direction text.

 - 1. The storage of all files is in what is called time, logical, or input order, that is, the characters are stored in the order in which they are pronounced by a person reading the text. - 2.
 Text is rearranged so that each language is printed in its own direction only at the time of output, whether on a screen or on some hard-copy printing device.
 The order of the text after layout, as seen on, e.g., a screen, is called visual order. - 3.
 There are two independent directions involved in layout, the direction of the individual character and the direction of the document.
 A Latin character is generally considered a left-to-right character while a Hebrew or Arabic character is generally considered a right-to-left character.
+Occasionally a character is considered to be in an unusual direction for demonstration purposes.
 In a left-to-right document, the beginning of a printed line is its leftmost character and the end is its rightmost character.
-The concept of document has a temporal nature; one speaks of the current document direction.
+Paragraphs, for example, are indented from the left.
+In a right-to-left document, the beginning of a printed line is its rightmost character and the end is its leftmost character.
+Paragraphs are indented from the right.
+This paper, in English, is a left-to-right document, and its Hebrew version is a right-to-left document.
+In this context, a document may actually be a portion of another.
+For example, In an Arabic book about the works of William Shakespeare, along passage of quoted text from a play may be treated as a left-to-right document sandwiched in between two right-to-left documents so that the paragraphs of the passage are indented from the left.
+Thus the concept of document has a temporal nature; one speaks of the current document direction.
 Note that while the character direction is implicit in the character and is therefore encoded in the file, the current document direction is a function of the application and is not encoded in the file.
-To see this, observe that a quoted passage of Shakespeare's work in an Arabic book may be considered a right-to-left document, containing left-to-right characters, if one does not mind that the paragraphs are indented from the right. - 4.
+To see this, observe that the quoted passage of Shakespeare's work may be considered a right-to-left document, containing left-to-right characters, if one does not mind that the paragraphs are indented from the right. - 4.
 The algorithm to rearrange the text upon output, called the layout algorithm works on a line-by-line basis and can be applied locally to each line.
 The layout algorithm assumes a device that prints from left to right.
 The left-to-right language is called LR and the right-to-left language is called RL.

-for each line in the file do
+''' for each line in the file do